jeongshin/react-native-global-components/readme.md

 > what is global component? 🤔

-In this project, global component definition is 'components that used commonly and globally with user interactions'.
+In this project, global component definition is components that used commonly and globally with user interactions.

 Global component provides **easy to use and fully customizable** implement of Modal Based UI.